How does Samford CARE?

 Specific Complaint Policies and Procedures

 Students are encouraged to resolve complaints at the appropriate level of disagreements.
 When registering concerns or complaints, students must follow the appropriate procedures.
-If a student has any question about the applicable procedure to follow for a particular complaint, the student should contact the Assistant Vice President for Student Development.
+If a student has any question about the applicable procedure to follow for a particular complaint, the student should contact the Assistant Vice President for Student Development and Support.
 For any of the following matters, the student should refer to the proper resource:

 - Grade Appeals: Office of the Registrar